Hole Argument and Inverted Qualia

 (Chiang 2005) sketches out just such a scenario concerning free will.
 The retrocausal device is a button that lights up exactly 1 second before it is pressed.
 A human that interacts with such a device undergoes permanent and irreversible change of its neural circuitry.
 Before interaction, a human is prone to say and act as if believing in free will, but afterwards, the human is prone to say and act as if not believing in free will.
 The proliferation of the retrocausal device has created a dramatic shift in the problem-ecology of free will, from almost total consensus on free will, to almost total consensus on the opposite, more dramatic than the shift to atheism during the past few centuries.

-The “Gordian scenario” (cutting the Gordian knot of consciousness) seems patently conceivable.
+This “Gordian scenario” (cutting the Gordian knot of consciousness) seems patently conceivable.
 Indeed, it has been conceived previously, although in the opposite direction.
 In a seminal essay in analytical philosophy, Wilfrid Sellars sketched out The Myth of Jones scenario (Sellars 1956).
 In the myth, humans were originally without a theory of mind.
 They lived, worked, and spoke, but not of mind, consciousness, or qualia.
 Instead, they spoke only of skin, sky, and everything there is to see and touch.
 These ancient humans were continuously frustrated by the black box of other people, as the same person in the same situation might do a totally different thing, and a person, unprovoked, might suddenly stand up and run off on its own.
 Eventually, a genius named Jones made up a new theory – the theory of mind.
 According to the theory of mind, people not only speak with their mouths, but might also speak inaudibly “inside their heads”.
 People not only have skin and hair, but might also have invisible but real personalities.
 And so on.
 The effect is that, in the problem-ecology of primitive human society, theory of mind appeared as an adaptive solution.

 And the process might be reversed.

 In the p-zombie version of the conceivability argument, by merely entertaining the possibility of p-zombies, one may be convinced that consciousness is non-physical.
 Similarly, by merely entertaining the possibility of the Gordian scenario, one may be convinced that qualia is debunked.
 This debunking argument may or may not be philosophically valid (D. Chalmers 2020).
 However, its practical consequences do not hinge on its philosophical validity.
 Even if it has no philosophical import, it is still a future where consciousness is rendered ineffectual.
-It is entirely possible that God has existed and still exists, but if He does, He has certainly become rather hands-off recently.
+It is entirely possible that God has existed and still exists, but if He does, He has certainly become rather hands-off recently.13

-13 It is just convenient to use the word “soul”, as so much talk of non-reductive consciousness resembles the soul in its mysterious resistance to reduction to mere materialism.
+14 It is just convenient to use the word “soul”, as so much talk of non-reductive consciousness resembles the soul in its mysterious resistance to reduction to mere materialism.

-14 Rationalism is about consistent winning.
+15 Rationalism is about consistent winning.
 And if having one personality is more consistently winning than having multiple personalities, perhaps Cotard’s syndrome (zero personalities) is even better?

 It is as if the material world has again stirred awake from a bad dream of consciousness into the second eternal night, while the fate of the soul world becomes even more immaterial.
 Perhaps they will continue to experience the qualia of saying “I don’t exist” forever (a Cartesian nightmare), or perhaps they will bud off into a world of pure qualias (a Berkeleyan dream).
 No matter what, it seems that no matter how much consciousness tries to claim its (partial) priority or autonomy over the material, the Gordian scenario is an existential threat.
 Even immortals can’t subsist on pure aether.